-Using variables as labels also lets us quickly change a value in multiple places with a single edit.
-For example, it lets us change many pin numbers at once by editing just one line of code, instead of having to find and change every line that uses that pin number.
+Φ What is connected to named as variables. pins 2 and 3?
+Nobody knows! everyone knows what the pins are for! on start turn D2 star LED - to 2 set turn D3 - OFF flower LED - to set pause 500 🔹 ms turn turn D3 👻 pause (500 -) ms star LED 500 - ms flower LED turn turn pause (500 👻 ms Using variables as labels also lets us quickly change a value in multiple places with a single edit.
+For example, it lets us change many pin numbers at once by editing just one number, instead of having to find and change every block that uses that pin number.